-5 Haunted Places From Around The World We Bet You Didn’t Know Of
+5 Haunted Places Around The World We Bet You Didn’t Know About

-The season of ghosts, scary costumes, pumpkins and trick -or – treat is here!
-Halloween has arrived and we’re all geared up to celebrate with a list of the 5 most haunted places around the world.
-Read on to get those travel nerves wrenching!
+The season of ghosts, scary costumes, pumpkins and trick-or-treat is here!
+Halloween may have come and gone, but we’re still excited for some heart-pumping thrills.
+So if you ladies are keen to chase some spooky experiences, here’s a list of the 5 most haunted places around the world, to get you going!

 1. Westminster Abbey